Trumpism part two

 The clip dripped with the viral potential it would go on to fulfill in the coming days.
 A prominent man melting down in such a publicly awkward way was apparently the laugh so many people needed after several nail-biting days of election returns.
 But as I saw the familiar face twisted with delusional laughter, a chill came over me.
 I recognized the manic glitter in his eyes, and I couldn’t laugh.

 I grew up in a home tinged with religious mania, and my Christian fundamentalist home-school family ran exclusively in circles where this mania was not only tolerated but encouraged.
+We attended a church where people barked like dogs “in the spirit.”
+Others, allegedly compelled by the Holy Ghost, ran at breakneck speed around the sanctuary, and some members, filled with apparent “supernatural” joy, laughed like Kenneth Copeland.

 SCIENCE SALON # 147